3venn/.github/profile/README.md

 2) The wrongest of all wrong answers will recieve bonus* points**

-* Bonus points are worth 10X more than regular points ** Nobody is actually keeping score of any kind of points
+* Bonus points are worth 10X more than regular points

+** Nobody is actually keeping score when it comes any kind of points